Filing Taxes: Addressing Incorrect or Missing Documents

 Now that you have either corrected or substitute documents, it's time to complete your tax return.
 Real experts can help or even do your taxes for you.
 Backed by their 100% Accurate, Expert Approved Guarantee.
 Get started with TurboTax today.

-Accuracy is Key: Always double-check your information to avoid further complications.
+Accuracy is Key: Always double-check your information to avoid complications.
 Ensure that income figures, deductions, and credits all match up with the documentation you possess.

 Submit Your Tax Return